arkany/IKEMEN-LAB/plan.md

 3. **Faster to ship** — Wrapper approach = playable sooner
 4. **Stay current** — Can update bundled Ikemen GO as new versions release
 5. **Legal clarity** — Ikemen GO is MIT licensed, clean to bundle
+6. **Curation is the killer feature** — The MUGEN community has 30+ years of content; organizing it is the real value